alexleonova/portfolio/src/work/website-redesign-for-international-shipping-company-cargoloop.md

    Based on the client's requirements and my research, I created low-fidelity prototypes to establish the overall structure and information architecture of the website.
 3. ### Visual Design:

    After gaining approval for the prototypes, I focused on the visual design aspects.
 I followed design principles such as using large typography, incorporating CargoLoop's brand color (orange) as an accent, and emphasizing the use of video and animation throughout the website.
+The images for the individual pages (404 page, Thank You page) were generated in Midjorney.
 4. ### Animation and Micro-interactions:

    To enhance the user experience, I designed various animations and micro-interactions for different elements, such as headlines and call-to-action buttons.